 The United States Attorney’s Office has a branch office located in the Ronald Reagan Federal Building and United States Courthouse in Santa Ana.
 The Santa Ana Branch Office investigates and prosecutes federal crimes occurring in Orange County.
 With over 3 million residents, Orange County is the third largest county in the state of California.

 In June 2010, AUSA Willett was promoted to Chief of the Santa Ana Branch Office.
 AUSA Willett oversees federal criminal prosecutions in Orange County and manages day-to-day operations in the Branch.
 In 2012, AUSA Willett received the Anti-Defamation League’s Sherwood Prize for Combating Hate for prosecuting members of Public Enemy Number One, a white supremacist group in Orange County.
 In 2013, AUSA Willett successfully tried, convicted, and denaturalized Jorge Sosa for providing false statements to the United States about his participation in the massacre of villagers in Dos Erres, Guatemala.
 In addition to serving as Branch Chief, from July 2015 to January 2018, AUSA Willett served as Senior Counsel to the United States Attorney.
-In this capacity, she advises the United States Attorney on district-wide issues, in addition to serving as Santa Ana Branch Chief.
+As Senior Counsel, she advises the United States Attorney on district-wide issues, in addition to serving as Santa Ana Branch Chief.